huawei-noah/Efficient-Computing/DAFL/README.md

-# DAFL: Data-Free Learning of Student Networks
+# Data-Free Learning of Student Networks
 This code is the Pytorch implementation of ICCV 2019 paper [Data-Free Learning of Student Networks](https://arxiv.org/pdf/1904.01186.pdf)

 We propose a novel framework for training efficient deep neural networks by exploiting generative adversarial networks (GANs).
 To be specific, the pre-trained teacher networks are regarded as a fixed discriminator and the generator is utilized for derivating training samples which can obtain the maximum response on the discriminator.
 Then, an efficient network with smaller model size and computational complexity is trained using the generated data and the teacher network, simultaneously.